 John Pellowe is the CEO of the Canadian Council of Christian Charities, an association of 3,200 Christian churches and agencies.
 His passion is to help ministry leaders reflect on the application of their faith to their leadership practices in order that how ministries operate is as much a presentation of the Gospel as what they do.

 Jon is currently Provost & VP for Academic Affairs at Crandall University in Moncton, New Brunswick.
-Jon holds a Ph.D. in Communication and has held various faculty and administrative positions in post-secondary education in New Brunswick, Ontario and Alberta.
-He also served as a legislative speech writer in Edmonton where he wrote speeches for a number of MLA’s.
+Jon holds a Ph.D. in Communication and has held various faculty and administrative positions in post-secondary education in Ontario, Alberta and New Brunswick.
+He also served as a legislative speech writer in Edmonton, AB for a number of MLA’s.
 John is married to Jeneanne and has 7 children.
 Jon enjoys the challenge of living a healthy and active lifestyle and is currently a registered, competitive amateur boxer.

 Julie Fitz-Gerald is a freelance journalist, writer and editor based in Uxbridge, Ontario.
 She has a Bachelor of Journalism degree from Ryerson University and writes about diverse topics from faith to food to clean water.
 As a regular contributor to Faith Today, as well as numerous trade publications, she is inspired by the stories she gets to tell.
 Julie’s business has grown over the years to include corporate writing and editing services, ghost writing and book editing.

 Kathleen began following Jesus at six.
 The Word and words have captivated her ever since.
 Her career has included time as a freelancer, columnist, broadcaster, conference speaker, workshop leader and magazine editor.
 She has authored two books and currently works full-time as constituency and communications assistant for a Canadian Member of Parliament.
 Kathleen and her husband, Rick, spent thirty years pastoring churches across Western Canada.
 They have two children and six grandchildren.
 Publications: Practice by Practice, the art of everyday faith, 2010, Word Alive, Winnipeg; West Nile Diary, one couple’s triumph over a deadly disease, 2009, BPS Books, Toronto; Sunny Side Up, Faith and Life newspaper column, published weekly since 2001.
 (Also posted weekly at www.kathleengibson.ca/sunnysideup); 90 second inspirational radio spot, Simple Words, airs on a syndicated program in over twenty countries

 Keith Elford serves as the bishop of The Free Methodist Church in Canada.
 His mandate is to oversee a diverse group of godly, competent leaders who, using a variety of approaches, work together to see healthy churches developed within Canada and beyond.
 Prior to being elected as bishop in 1997, Keith was a pastor for 24 years, serving congregations in Alberta, Ontario and Saskatchewan.
 He regularly writes for The Mosaic, a Free Methodist publication.

 Keith was born and grew up in Thornloe, Ontario.
 He committed his life to Jesus Christ as a child.
-After sensing God’s calling, he attended bible school where he met his wife Ruth.
+After sensing God’s calling, he attended Bible school where he met his wife Ruth.
 They served in pastoral ministry in various churches.
 He served as Registrar of Toronto Baptist Seminary and since June 2015 as Director of Church Initiatives & Internships at Heritage College/Seminary in Cambridge.
 Keith and Ruth live in Oshawa, ON and have two married daughters Carolyn (Alex) and Jane (Andrew) and three delightful grandchildren.

 I hold a M.A. & Ph.D. in Hebrew & Semitic Studies from the University of Wisconsin-Madison.
 I have taught Old Testament at Canadian Theological Seminary in Regina, SK, and Houghton College, in Houghton, NY.
 I have pastored Wesleyan and Christian & Missionary Alliance churches both in Wisconsin and Saskatchewan.
 I have taught and preached in Hong Kong, Lebanon, Philippines, Jordan, Thailand, My wife works at the University of Regina, and we have two grown children and five grandchildren.